lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 ### ERC1271

-Externally Owned Accounts (EOA) can sign messages with their associated private keys, but currently contracts cannot.
+Externally Owned Accounts (EOAs) can sign messages with their associated private keys, but contracts cannot.
 This standard defines a way for contracts to verify if a provided signature is valid when the account is a smart contract.
 There are and will be many contracts that want to utilize signed messages for validation of rights-to-move assets or other purposes.

 Check **[ERC1271](https://eips.ethereum.org/EIPS/eip-1271)** standard for more information.